learn-with-aws/terraform/README.md

 # Terraform Interview Questions

+## How can you define dependencies in Terraform?

+Terraform has built-in dependency management. **Terraform has two kinds of dependencies between resources- implicit and explicit dependencies.**

+Implicit dependencies, as the name suggests, are detected by Terraform automatically.
+This is when the output of a “resource A” is used in “resource B”.
+Terraform automatically detects that “resource B” needs to be created only after “resource A”

+Explicit dependencies can be specified in cases where two resources are internally dependent on each other without sharing any outputs.
+This can be done by using the depends_on parameter in the configuration block.

 ## How will you upgrade plugins on Terraform?

 Run ‘terraform init’ with ‘-upgrade’ option.
 This command rechecks the releases.hashicorp.com to find new acceptable provider versions.
 It also downloads available provider versions. “.terraform/plugins/<OS>_<ARCH>” is the automatic downloads directory.